 - Steel Hardness = 4 to 8

 As you can see the hardness of steel is twice the hardness of aluminum at equal thicknesses.
-This is one area where aluminum plates are engineered to be thicker than steel.
+The measured proportional hardness is one area where aluminum plates are engineered to be thicker than steel.

 Strength of Skid Plates